What Happens if You Ignore Storm Damage

 One major issue homeowners can’t see is mold growth.
 Mold growth begins inside wall cavities behind drywall within 24 to 48 hours after water finds its way inside.
 In fact, mold loves drywall; the drywall absorbs moisture that activates mold spores and the paper backing of drywall provides cellulose - a food that nourishes active growing mold.

-If you’re in need of a roof leak repair and are unsure if your homeowners insurance will cover your roof leak, schedule your free roof inspection today.
+If you’re in need of a roof leak repair and are unsure of the cause of your roof leak, schedule your free property evaluation.